 - Agree to work with the family privately once she has appropriate insurance and storage for the client’s information.

 - Discharge the child from her current caseload at the public facility so that she can work with the family privately.

 2 and 3 are correct

-Conflict of Interest Practice Standard #1: Recognizing Conflict of Interest (2016) states that occupational therapists will “recognize if a situation involves any direct or indirect benefit (i.e. personal, professional, political, academic, financial, or material) to the occupational therapist that could affect his or her judgement” (p.
+Conflict of Interest Practice Standard #1: Recognizing Conflict of Interest states that occupational therapists will “recognize if a situation involves any direct or indirect benefit (i.e. personal, professional, political, academic, financial, or material) to the occupational therapist that could affect his or her professional judgment” (p.
 13).
-It also states that occupational therapists “consider whether others could potential perceive a conflict of interest that could compromise the occupational therapists credibility or quality of client care” (p.
+It also states that occupational therapists “consider whether others could potentially perceive a conflict of interest which could compromise the occupational therapist’s credibility and quality of client care” (p.
 14).
-By declining the provision of private services and recommending suitable alternatives, the occupational therapist manages any perceived or actual conflict of interest associated with referring to her own private practice.

 1 is incorrect